Number of employees: 1-5

 Go to market - enterprise + partnerships.
 Enterprise is currently focused on sharing economy marketplaces but expanding to old school companies.
 We will raise the dollar amounts of disputes we handle, i.e. to $25,000 as we prove out our model.
 Also working on getting small businesses and individuals to put our arbitration clauses in their agreements, through our partners and content marketing.
 Making our customer acquisition cost and conversion rates(getting people to the table) very high.

-Customers include Thumbtack, Turo and Spinlister.
+Customers include a major professional services marketplace, Turo and Spinlister.
 Partners include Better Business Bureau, US Legal and HomeAway.
 We also resolve disputes for individuals and small businesses.

 A claimant can file an initial claim in about 3-4 minutes.
 We do the rest.
 If/when the respondent accepts (and we have various strategies for making that work), we invite them each to choose an arbitrator, submit evidence and participate in a 10-30 minute webcam or phone hearing.
 A decision's handed down within 5 days of the hearing.